Spicy Lamb Bolognese

 1 cup dry red wine (such as Chianti)

 1 28-ounce can whole San Marzano tomatoes, crushed by hand

 - 1 cup freshly grated parmesan cheese

-- Spoon the bolognese over creamy polenta reserving any extra to serve on the side.
+Spoon the bolognese over creamy polenta or pasta reserving any extra to serve on the side.
 Serve with additional parmesan and a drizzle of olive oil if desire.

 - Nutrition Serving Size

 - 1062 milligrams

 - 7 grams

 My go-to bolognese.
 I love the extra flavor kick the lamb and the Calabrian chili paste adds.
 This was the first recipe I made from “Giada’s Italy” and was alone worth the price of the book (though there are so many other good recipes in it as well).

 When do you add the 1 cup grated parmesan in ingredients to sauce?